SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/GetDocumentTemplateList.md

 so.topic: reference
 ---

-Gets a vector of DocumentTemplate objects.
+Gets a vector of NSDocumentTemplate objects.

 **Parameters:**
  - **documentTemplateIds** The identifiers of the NSDocumentTemplate objects